 Different sources of healthcare translations

-We’ll comment further down on the variability of terminology, but what’s clear is that while insurance terminology and program terminology seem to be fairly consistent in English, there are several Spanish translations available for the same term in English through the organizations we researched.
+We’ll comment further down on the variability of terminology, but what’s clear is that while insurance and program terminology seem to be fairly consistent in English, the state of healthcare terminology in Spanish in the US has not reached this point.
+There are several Spanish translations available for the same term in English through the organizations we researched.

 Accessibility and productivity

 The accessibility and usefulness of the glossaries produced by these organizations varies, but none are really productive tools that can be used effectively without having it available in a bilingual format.
 This creates a barrier for the industry to provide the public with Spanish translations that are consistent.
-In order to make an assessment of these glossaries, we created our own assets out of these terminology databases by manually aligning these in bilingual format, so that we can access it using our Translation Memory and Termbase Technology.
-We then reviewed it all with our regular healthcare Spanish teams, made final decisions on terms and finalized a working terminology database.
-To align, correct and review these Termbases took quite a bit of time investment.
-We decided on doing this because Healthcare translations are one of our main verticals and it is an asset that we can use on those client healthcare translations.
+In order to make an assessment of these glossaries, we created our own assets out of these terminology databases.
+We manually aligned them in bilingual format, so that we can access it using our Translation Memory and Termbase Technology.
+We then reviewed it all with our regular Spanish translators in healthcare, made final decisions on terms and finalized a working terminology database.
+To align, correct and review these Termbases was quite a time investment.
+We decided to do this because Healthcare translations are one of our main verticals and it is an asset that we can use on those client healthcare translations.

 Model Documents and Translation Productivity